datacarpentry/astronomy-python/_episodes/04-select.md

 Let's review how we got to this point.

-1. We made an ADQL query to the Gaia server to get data for stars in the vicinity of GD-1.
+1. We made an ADQL query to the Gaia server to get data for stars in the vicinity of a small part of GD-1.

-2. We transformed the coordinates to the `GD1Koposov10` frame so we could select stars along the centerline of GD-1.
+2. We transformed the coordinates to the GD-1 frame (`GD1Koposov10`) so we could select stars along the centerline of GD-1.

-3. We plotted the proper motion of the centerline stars to identify the bounds of the overdense region.
+3. We plotted the proper motion of stars along the centerline of GD-1 to identify the bounds of an anomalous overdense region associated with the proper motion of stars in GD-1.

-4. We made a mask that selects stars whose proper motion is in the overdense region.
+4. We made a mask that selects stars whose proper motion is in this overdense region and which are therefore likely to be part of the GD-1 stream.

 At this point we have downloaded data for a relatively large number of stars (more than 100,000) and selected a relatively small number